River Barle - Tarr Steps to Exe Confluence

 You won't miss Tarr Steps; it's an ancient stone footbridge which gives little room for ducking underneath or may need portaging if the river is high.
 Below Tarr Steps are many small rapids; look out for a mini-playhole on river right not far below the bridge.
 In high water this section would presumably be fast and dangerous flowing through trees...but normally it's a great section for those wanting to get every breakout and surf every wave.

-After four miles, look out for a disused Bridge...the river bends slightly to the right and a rock ledge on river right gives a playspot just above the bridge.
+After four miles, look out for a disused Bridge...the river bends slightly to the right and a rock ledge on river left gives a playspot just above the bridge.
 In spring 1999 there was a tree awkwardly lodged across every single arch forming a bit of a hazard; don't assume it has moved in the meanwhile.

 A mile below the bridge you will approach an ominous horizon line; you've reached Dulverton weir and may want to inspect if you're unsure.
 The river narrows below the weir and there are a series of waves and small stoppers which are fun to mess around on.
 You then reach Dulverton Bridge which is a possible egress (river left above the bridge) or, carry on down the less difficult lower section.